fluxcd/website/content/en/blog/2023-06-06-may-update/index.md

 Thanks a lot for everything you have done - we are happy to have you in our team!

+#### Matheus Pimenta joins as a Flux Project Member

+We are very happy to have [Matheus Pimenta](https://github.com/fluxcd/community/issues/300) as a Flux Project Member.
+Matheus has been very active in the Flux community.
+He has been opening issues, participating in discussions and raising pull requests especially in the notification-controller.

+Thanks a lot for everything you have done - we are happy to have you in our team!

 #### Tamao Nakahara joins as Flux Project Member

 Tamao has been actively assisting with managing the Flux community